Delphi: Myths regarding the origin of the precinct

 In the Iliad, Achilles would not accept Agamemnon's peace offering even if it included all the wealth in the "stone floor" of "rocky Pytho" (I 404).
 In the Odyssey (θ 79) Agamemnon crosses a "stone floor" to receive a prophecy from Apollo in Pytho, the first known of proto-history.
 Hesiod also refers to Pytho "in the hollows of Parnassus" (Theogony 498).
 These references imply that the earliest date of the oracle's existence is the eighth century BC, the probable date of composition of the Homeric works.

 The main myths of Delphi are given in three literary "loci".
-H. W. Parke, the Delphi scholar, complained that they are self-contradictory, thus unconsciously falling into the Plutarchian epistemology, that they reflect some common, objective historic reality against which the accounts can be compared.
+H. W. Parke, the Delphi scholar, argued that the myths are self-contradictory, thereby aligning with the Plutarchian epistemology that these myths are not to be taken as literal historical accounts but as symbolic narratives meant to explain oracular traditions."
 Parke asserts that there is no Apollo, no Zeus, no Hera, and certainly never was a great, serpent-like monster, and that the myths are pure Plutarchian figures of speech, meant to be aetiologies of some oracular tradition.

 Homeric Hymn 3, "To Apollo", is the oldest of the three loci, dating to the seventh century BC (estimate).
 Apollo travels about after his birth on Delos seeking a place for an oracle.
-He is advised by Telephus to choose Crissa "below the glade of Parnassus", which he does, and has a temple built.
-Killing the serpent that guards the spring.
+He is advised by Telephus to choose Crissa "below the glade of Parnassus", which he does, and has a temple built, having killed the serpent that guards the spring.
 Subsequently, some Cretans from Knossos sail up on a mission to reconnoitre Pylos.
 Changing into a dolphin, Apollo casts himself on deck.
 The Cretans do not dare to remove him but sail on.
 Apollo guides the ship around Greece, ending back at Crisa, where the ship grounds.
 Apollo enters his shrine with the Cretans to be its priests, worshipping him as Delphineus, "of the dolphin".

 Zeus, a Classical deity, reportedly determined the site of Delphi when he sought to find the centre of his "Grandmother Earth" (Gaia).
 He sent two eagles flying from the eastern and western extremities, and the path of the eagles crossed over Delphi where the omphalos, or navel of Gaia was found.